dawarrick/MongoScrape/README.md

 * It will display the title/headline that is a hyperlink to the article, a summary, and a thumbnail picture.
 If the thumbnail is not available, it will display the UR logo.
 * The data is stored in a MongoDB database that is comprised of two tables, articles and notes.
 Notes are associated with articles.
 * The data will be added to the database, but it will not allow duplicates based on title.
-* By pushing the notes button, the user will see any notes associated with the article.
+* By pushing the notes button (clicking on the paragraph was not intuitive), the user will see any notes associated with the article.
 It allows the user to add additional notes, or delete notes by clicking on the corresponding red X.
+* If the notes are open, clicking on the Notes button again will close the associated notes.
+* After add or delete, the notes section will be updated and the screen display left in the same place.

 ## Technology Stack